pgjdbc/pgjdbc/README.md

 Most people do not need to compile PgJDBC.
 You can download prebuilt versions of the driver from the [Postgresql JDBC site](http://jdbc.postgresql.org/) or using your chosen dependency management tool:

+## Changelog

+Notable changes for 9.4.1209:
+* Many improvements to `insert into .. values(?,?)` => `insert .. values(?,?), (?,?)...` rewriter.
+Give it a try by using `reWriteBatchedInserts=true` connection property.
+2-3x improvements for insert batch can be expected
+* Full test suite passes against PostgreSQL 9.6, and OpenJDK 9
+* Performance optimization for timestamps (~`TimeZone.getDefault` optimization)
+* Allow build-from-source on GNU/Linux without maven repositories, and add Fedora Copr test to the regression suite

+Full change log can be found here: https://jdbc.postgresql.org/documentation/changelog.html#introduction

 ## Supported PostgreSQL versions

 Pgjdbc regression tests are run against PostgreSQL 8.4, 9.1, 9.2, 9.3, 9.4, 9.5, 9.6.